inv4fee2020/pli_node_conf/node_backup_restore.md

             ./pli_node_scripts.sh fullnode

+  2. When the installation completes you will see the credentials & node address details output to the terminal screen.
+You should note that the node address is different from your original working node.
+This is where our db restore comes into play.

-  2. When the installation completes - REBOOT the VPS host
+  3. **IMPORTANT STEP** Now REBOOT the VPS host

-  3. Once the VPS has successfully rebooted, we then proceed to restore the database.
+  4. Once the VPS has successfully rebooted, we then proceed to restore the database.

 ---